-A maximum of 30 places for maintained secondary schools, subject to the limitation on use of places described below.
-(These can be standard one-year places or shorter ones depending on the trainees past experience and qualifications).
-Within the overall places on the GTP available in the 2015/16 academic year the following limitations must be observed:-
+A maximum of 21 places for maintained secondary schools, These can be standard one-year places or shorter ones depending on the trainees past experience and qualifications.

 General advice for Secondary applicants

-The ITT Centres, a partnership of employment-based ITT providers will manage the application process and be free to decide which cases to support, including the setting of deadlines for receipt of applications.
+The ITET Centres, a partnership of employment-based ITET providers will manage the application process and working with the Regional Consortia will decide which cases to support, including the setting of deadlines for receipt of applications.

-Details about how to apply under the GTP will be available from ITT Centres.
+Details about how to apply under the GTP will be available from ITET Centres.

 Funding and costs

-A salary grant of up to £14,500 has been announced by the Welsh Government as part of it’s Priority and Procedures Statement 2015 to support the secondary priority subject places.
-Successful secondary schools will receive the salary grant via the ITT Centres.
+A salary grant of up to £14,500 has been announced by the Welsh Government as part of it’s Priority and Procedures Statement 2016 to support the secondary places.
+Successful secondary schools will receive the salary grant via the ITET Centres.

-Training grant of up to £4,500 will be paid by the Welsh Government to the ITT Centres to meet their costs and support the training.
-The use of these funds is at the discretion of the ITT Centre but must be used to support all aspects of the training.
+A training grant of up to £4,500 will be paid by the Welsh Government to the ITET Centres to meet their costs and support the training.
+The use of these funds is at the discretion of the ITET Centre but must be used to support all aspects of the training.

-Schools participating in the Secondary school priority subject programmes and primary programmes will not have to pay the costs of QTS assessments.
+Schools participating in the Secondary programmes and primary programmes will not have to pay the costs of QTS assessments.

 |North West Wales Centre of Teacher Education